 There was an increase in an oxidative stress marker, 8-OHdG, in the CSF of the AMX0035 group compared to the placebo group (p<0.01)(BusinessWire).
 This increase was unexpected and potentially a cause for concern, as studies have reported that CSF levels of 8-OHdG are elevated in several neurodegenerative diseases including Alzheimer's disease (Isobe et al., 2010) and Parkinson's disease (Gmitterova et al., 2009).
-It is not clear if AMX0035 treatment is responsible for the elevated 8-OHdG levels or if the level difference is related to the baseline imbalance between the AMX0035 and placebo groups.
+An alternative possibility is that 8-OHdG levels are higher in the AMX0035-treated group due to increased apoptotic threshold, leading to increased survival of brain cells that have high oxidative stress.
+It is also not clear if AMX0035 treatment is responsible for the elevated 8-OHdG levels or if the level difference is related to the baseline imbalance between the AMX0035 and placebo groups.